mjhea0/thinkful-mentor/jinja/readme.md

 Templates usually take advantage of [inheritance](http://jinja.pocoo.org/docs/templates/#template-inheritance), which includes a single base template that defines the basic structure of all subsequent child templates.
 You use the tags {% extends %} and {% block %} to implement inheritance.

-The use case for this is simple: as your application grows, and you continue adding new templates, you will need to keep common code (like a navigation bar) in syc, which can be a lot of work.
+The use case for this is simple: as your application grows, and you continue adding new templates, you will need to keep common code (like a HTML navigation bar, Javascript libraries, CSS stylesheets, and so forth) in sync, which can be a lot of work.
 Using inheritance, we can move those common pieces to a parent template so that we can create or edit such code one and all child templates will inherent such code.

 Let's add inheritance to our example.